jasonaaronwilson/omni-c/README.md

   omni-c build --executable=my_program *.c sub-directory/*.c
 ```

-If you are building larger programs, you may need to create libraries
+If you are building larger programs, you may want to create libraries
-and begin using a build system of your choice, but everything is still
+and begin using a build system of your choice, but omni-c isn't
-simple and you still won't have to write header files anymore even if
-you want to use your library written in omni-c from within a
-traditional C code base (we generate a suitable header file for you!)
+forcing this on you.

 We will probably have a (versioned) package mechanism like all other
 modern languages so you can stand on the shoulders of giants instead